Villavu/Simba/Doc/sphinx/scriptref/ocr.rst

 A general function for reading text.
-Reads text at (*atX*, *atY*) with a minimal vertical spacing of *minvspacing* and a maximal vertical spacing of *maxvspacing*, the text colour should match the colour *color* with the given tolerance *Tolerance*; the length of the text is specified with *len*.
+Reads text at (*atX*, *atY*) with a minimal vertical spacing of *minvspacing* and a maximal vertical spacing of *maxvspacing*, the text color should match the color *color* with the given tolerance *Tolerance*; the length of the text is specified with *len*.
 Finally, the font to use for the identifying is specified with the fontname *font*.